umich-hist-399/campus-histories/blurbs/cclittle.md

 - As seen below, the C.C.
 Little Building has ample research and laboratory facilities as well as lecture hall space, classrooms and offices for professors.
 - While many students may walk by the C.C.
 Little building everyday and not give it a second thought, this architecturally and historically significant structure has a curious history and is worth exploring as it approaches its one hundredth birthday ([Clarence Cook Little papers 1924).

- {% include figure.html class="img-center" text=" Lab space in the C.C.
+ {% include figure.html class="img-center" caption=" Lab space in the C.C.
 Little building." width="50%" src="/images/cclittle-lab.jpg" %}

 ## Sources
 - Department of Microbiology University of Michigan records 1951-1979 , 1959-1970.
 (Photographs and files).
 Call number 87146 Bimu C46 2